kuma35/thinking-forth-jp/sphinx/chapter1.rst

 invoked and *how* data are passed.
 What’s left?
 Only the words that describe our problem.

-Having words, we can fully exploit the recommendations of —to decompose problems according to things that may change, and have each “module” consist of many small functions, as many as are needed to hide information about that module.
+Having words, we can fully exploit the recommendations of Parnas—to decompose problems according to things that may change, and have each “module” consist of many small functions, as many as are needed to hide information about that module.
 In Forth we can write as many words as we need to do that, no matter how simple each of them may be.